Updated: December 21, 2020

 With Google Workspace, all Google Docs, Slides and Sheets created by employees are owned by the company.

-If, for example, you decided to terminate an employee, you would have full access to all their business files.
+If, for example, you decided to terminate an employee, you would have full access to all that person’s business files.

 3. Document Sharing